 The H2O Highball is a finicky drink, however, and messing things up can disturb more than just the flavor profile.
 For instance, when selecting the small-batch spring water that serves as the base of the drink, it is crucial to select one with a strict 2-to-1 hydrogen-to-oxygen ratio.
 While ingredients like simple syrup are forgiving with their proportions, changing the water to, say, a 2-to-2 ratio could result in a very different sparkling drink, though one that is useful at disinfecting wounds.
 If you’re in an area where small-batch spring water can be hard to find on store shelves, substitutions include bringing a bucketful of water from a local spring or creek, or just pouring water from your tap.

 There is some flexibility in the recipe, and exceptions can be made to parts of it.
-For those who want something a little stronger, try substituting the 6 ounces of water for 2 ounces of vodka, bourbon, rum, tequila, scotch or any other hard spirit, then switch out the watermelon garnish for some citrus fruit of your choosing.
-Or, omit the soda entirely and just enjoy said spirit neat or over ice, with a bar spoon of distilled water to help the flavors open.
+For those who want something a little stronger, try substituting the six ounces of water for two ounces of vodka, bourbon, rum, tequila, scotch or any other hard spirit, then switch out the watermelon garnish for some citrus fruit of your choosing.
+Or, omit the soda entirely and enjoy said spirit neat or over ice, with a bar spoon of distilled water to help the flavors open.

 While the H2O Highball Cocktail is enjoyable year round, it’s best in springtime, especially early April.
-In fact it’s generally best enjoyed on April Fool’s Day.
+In fact, it’s generally best enjoyed on April Fool’s Day.
 Or just anytime you’re compelled to put in a lot of extra work for an iced club soda.

 Click Play to See This H20 Highball Come Together

-- 6 ounce small-batch spring water (2:1 hydrogen to oxygen)
+- 6 ounce small-batch spring water (2:1 hydrogen-to-oxygen)